Crail

-Crail (Cathair Aile) is a former royal burgh, parish and community council area (Royal Burgh of Crail and District) in the East Neuk of Fife, Scotland.
+Crail (Cathair Aile) is a coastal village and royal burgh and community council area (Royal Burgh of Crail and District) in the East Neuk of Fife, Scotland.

 The locality has an estimated population of 1,630 (2018).

 Etymology

 The name Crail was recorded in 1148 as Cherel and in 1153 as Karel.
 The first element is the Pictish *cair (cf. Welsh caer) meaning "fort", though this word seems to have been borrowed into Gaelic.
 The second element may be either Gaelic ail, "rocks", or more problematically Pictish *al; no certain instance of this word exists in P-Celtic.
 However, if the generic element were Pictish, then this is likely of the specific.

 History

 The site on which the parish church is built appears to have religious associations that pre-date the parish church's foundation in early medieval times, as evidenced by an 8th-century cross-slab preserved in the church.
 The parish church was itself dedicated (in the 13th-century) to the early holy man St. Maelrubha of Applecross in Wester Ross.

 Crail Castle was an occasional residence of David I of Scotland during the 12th century but subsequently fell into ruin.

 Crail became a royal burgh in 1178 during the reign of King William the Lion.
 Robert the Bruce granted permission to hold markets on a Sunday.

 Mary of Guise, afterward consort of James V, landed in Crail in June 1538 after a severe storm, and was hospitably entertained in the ancient mansion of Balcomie Castle, whence, accompanied by the king, she proceeded to St. Andrew's.

 John Knox, visiting Crail on his way to St Andrews in 1559, was moved to deliver a sermon in Crail Parish Church.
 Afterwards, protesters went through the church and forcefully removed images which were put in place by previous generations but were now considered ideologically unsound.
 In August 1583, many of the inhabitants of Crail attacked nearby Wormiston House, which belonged to Sir John Anstruther.
 They filled up newly made ponds and ditches, and destroyed a plantation of ash trees.
 They were vexed at Anstruther because his new ditches had been built on land they claimed to belong to them as common land.
 The Privy Council of Scotland ordered them to rebuild the dykes.

+Although the nature of the fishing in Crail was different from that in Anstruther and Pittenweem, involving more local fishing and an emphasis on shellfish, Crail continued to prosper as a fishing port in the years leading up to the First World War.